(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Step 6: Finishing the Job of Cleaning Dishes While Camping

-Finish up the job so you are ready for your next outdoor meals.
-If you haven’t already done so, dispose of the greywater from your wash basin.
+Finish up the job so you are ready for your next outdoor meal.
+If you haven’t already done so, dispose of the greywater from your washbasin.

 Supplies for Washing Dishes When Camping